LONDON EAR festival of contemporary music

 Uroboros Ensemble: flute/piccolo/alto flute, clarinet (Bb)/bass clarinet; oboe/cor anglais; harp; percussion (1 player): marimba and any small, common, hand-held percussion instruments (e.g. triangle, maracas, claves etc – if in doubt email for clarification).

-Note: An error stated that violin, cello and piano are also available for this ensemble, which is not the case.
-Anyone who has already written a piece which includes those instruments should get in touch with the festival office before submitting.
+Note: An error stated that violin, cello and piano are also available for Uroboros Ensemble, which is not the case.
+Anyone who has already written a piece for this ensemble which includes those instruments should get in touch with the festival office before submitting.

 Neo Quartet: only pieces for the full string quartet (vn1, vn2, va, vc) may be submitted.